nisha8c/imr-sick-leave-prototype/README.md

 ## 4. Did you consider any aspects related to privacy or data protection?
-Yes — even though this is a prototype, I considered basic data protection principles:
+Yes — even though this is a prototype, I considered basic data protection principles (_encryption of data at rest has been implemented as mentioned above in overview_):

 The stored data is minimal (only date, reason, comment, timezone) and contains no personal identifiers.